aslepyan/arielslepyan.me/Projects.md

 - NFC based sensing (2020)
   - A. Slepyan and N. Thakor "**Wireless and modular event-based sensing grids using NFC**"

+- Teleoperation of the UR5 robotic arm with an attached prosthetic hand (3D printed), with soft fingertips and flexible, fabric-based force sensors.
+(2020)

+- Fully autonomous navigation robot with color coded navigation cues and distance sensors (2020)

 - RFID based sensing (2019)
   - A. Slepyan and N. Thakor "***Towards scalable soft e-skin* - Flexible event-based tactile sensors using wireless sensor elements embedded in soft elastomer**"